arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 Wow, that was simple, wasn't it?
 Ok, what did we achieve?

 * We've protected ourselves from the dependency on `apns` gem.
-We are still using it but no part of our code is calling it directly.
-We are free to change it later (which we will do)
+We are still using it but **no part of our code is calling it directly.
+We are free to change it later** (which we will do)
-* We've isolated our interface from the implementation as Clean Code architecture teaches us.
+* We've **isolated our interface from the implementation** as **Clean Code** architecture teaches us.
 Of course in Ruby we don't have interfaces so it is kind-of _virtual_ but we can make it a bit more explicit, which I will show you how, later.
-* We designed API that we like, which is suitable for our app.
+* We designed **API that we like and which is suitable for our app**.
 Gems and 3rd party services often offer your a lot of features which you might not be even using.
-  So here we explicitly state that we only use device_token and text.
+  So here we explicitly state that we only use `device_token` and `text`.
 If it ever comes to dropping the old library or migrating to new solution, you are coverd.
-  It's way easier process when the cooperation can be easily seen in one place (adapter).
+  It's simpler process when the cooperation can be easily seen in one place (adapter).
 Evaluating and estimating such task is faster when you know exactly what features you are using and what not.